Decision Fatigue Explained: Why Too Many Decisions Leave You Mentally Exhausted

 What is decision fatigue?

-Decision fatigue is a state of mental exhaustion caused by making too many decisions over time.
-Even small, everyday choices consume cognitive energy, which can lead to reduced focus, avoidance, and mental overload.
+Decision fatigue is mental exhaustion caused by making too many decisions over time.

 What are the symptoms of decision fatigue?